 If possible, try to visit Mount Washington on a clear, sunny day.

 Your visit will be more impressive if you can see the views!
-The park website says you may be able to see up to 130 miles away, which would take in several states and the Atlantic Ocean!
+The observatory website says you may be able to see up to 130 miles away, which would take in several states and the Atlantic Ocean!

 Expect that it will be cold and windy.
 I recommend bringing along a warm jacket, like the North Face Triclimate Jacket.

 In fact, some of the options from my guide to how to dress for winter camping might be appropriate!